OpenHFT/Chronicle-Map/README.md

 bond.getCoupon()
 ```

-its only the coupon that gets deserialized.
+Note: It is only the coupon that gets deserialized.

-Just like any other concurrent map, chronicle map uses segment locking, if you wish to obtain a read lock
+Just like any other ConcurrentMap, ChronicleMap uses segment locking, if you wish to obtain a read lock
 when calling getUsing(key,using) you can do this :

 ``` java